Utah: Constitution

+Capital punishment

+Under Utah law, aggravated murder is the only crime subject to the penalty of death.
+Utah was the first state to resume executions after the 1972–1976 national moratorium on capital punishment ended with Gregg v.
+Georgia, when Gary Gilmore was executed by firing squad in 1977.
+Utah is one of only two states to have ever carried out executions by firing squad, and the only one to do so after the moratorium ended.

-Alcohol, tobacco and gambling laws
+Alcohol, tobacco, and gambling laws

-Utah's laws in regard to alcohol, tobacco and gambling are strict.
+Utah's laws regarding alcohol, tobacco and gambling are strict.
 Utah is an alcoholic beverage control state.
 The Utah Department of Alcoholic Beverage Control regulates the sale of alcohol; wine and spirituous liquors may be purchased only at state liquor stores, and local laws may prohibit the sale of beer and other alcoholic beverages on Sundays.
 The state bans the sale of fruity alcoholic drinks at grocery stores and convenience stores.
 The law states that such drinks must now have new state-approved labels on the front of the products that contain capitalized letters in bold type telling consumers the drinks contain alcohol and at what percentage.
-Utah is the only state that imposes a maxium blood alcohol content (BAC) of 0.05% for drivers, as opposed to the 0.08% limit in other states.
+Utah is the only state that imposes a maximum blood alcohol content (BAC) of 0.05% for drivers, as opposed to the 0.08% limit in other states.
 The Utah Indoor Clean Air Act is a statewide smoking ban that prohibits it in many public places.
 Utah and Hawaii are the only two states in the United States to outlaw all forms of gambling.